Skip to main content

 2. Unofficial

-The question thus arises as to why K-pop artists' photo cards have become so valuable, or at the very least, so collectible, that they have been designated by the term "Banpo Zi."
+The question thus arises as to why K-pop artists’ photo cards have become so valuable, or at the very least, so collectible that they have been designated by the term “Banpo Zi.”

-When consumers purchase merchandise associated with a specific artist, it is typically official merchandise authorized by the artist's management.
+When consumers purchase merchandise associated with a specific artist, it is typically official merchandise authorized by the artist’s management.
 Furthermore, these official products are generally sold in large quantities.
 However, economic value is frequently derived from scarcity.
-In instances where fans exhibit a high degree of loyalty to a particular star and demand for their merchandise outpaces supply, the value of that merchandise can experience a significant increase.
-In such circumstances, unofficial merchandise frequently possesses greater economic value than its officially sanctioned counterpart, due to the scarcity of the former.
+In instances where fans exhibit a high degree of loyalty to a particular star and the demand for their merchandise outpaces supply, the value of that merchandise can experience a significant increase.
+In such circumstances, unofficial merchandise frequently possesses greater economic value than its officially sanctioned counterpart due to the scarcity of the former.

 Photo cards may be considered an example of an unofficial product.
 It should be noted that the sale of these items is made possible by the star’s endorsement.
 However, compared to other merchandise, the extent of this endorsement is confined to a limited, private audience.
 In this sense, the most readily available and valuable are the selfies that K-pop stars take of themselves.
 Portraits of K-pop idols created from these selfies are traded at considerable prices.
 Most of these items are sold via online auctions, with many fans applying a special transparent coating to their rare photographs to preserve their originality.

 The unofficial nature of a rare star photo that no other individual possesses significantly contributes to its economic scarcity.
-Additionally, an autograph from the star to the photograph can increase the price that fans are willing to pay.
-As previously stated, the fans may consider themselves fortunate if they can obtain one, regardless of its authenticity.
-In 2021, a photograph card from the Butter Album event, which was limited to the Butter Full Lucky event, belonging to BTS member Jungkook was auctioned on eBay for approximately 3.7 million South Korean won.
+Additionally, an autograph from the star on the photograph can increase the price that fans are willing to pay.
+As previously stated, fans may consider themselves fortunate if they can obtain one, regardless of its authenticity.
+In 2021, a photograph card from the Butter Album event, which was limited to the Butter Full Lucky event, belonging to BTS member Jungkook, was auctioned on eBay for approximately 3.7 million South Korean won.

 3. Artist’s Privacy